 denote the $k=1$ reduced functional (Definition~\ref{def:reduced}).
 Then $\mathcal J_1$ has no critical point with $x\in U$ and $0<\varepsilon\le\varepsilon_1$.

-In particular, by Lemma~\ref{lem:onebubble-to-reduced-criticality} below, no sequence of \emph{critical points} of the Escobar quotient on the constraint slice (i.e.\ solutions of the Escobar Euler--Lagrange system) with energy level tending to $S_\ast$ can exhibit \emph{one-bubble} blow-up with centers in $U$.
+In particular, by Lemma~\ref{lem:onebubble-to-reduced-criticality}, on manifolds not conformally diffeomorphic to $(S^n_+,g_{\mathrm{round}})$, no sequence of \emph{positive critical points} of the Escobar quotient on the constraint slice can exhibit \emph{one-bubble} blow-up with centers in $U$.